Mitya88/SitecoreBlazorUI/readme.md

 # Prerequisites
 - You need to have a Visual Studio 2019 installed
-- You need to have the .NET SDK 3.1 installed
+- You need to have the .NET 5 installed

 ## Setting up the project
 - Clone this repository